Gauge theory for string algebroids: Moduli metric and infinitesimal Donaldson-Uhlenbeck-Yau

 and define a differential operator

 We state next the key condition on the solution $W$ of \eqref{eq:Calabil} which we need to assume for our argument.

 \begin{customcond}{A} The kernel of $\cL$ vanishes. \end{customcond}

 A geometric characterization of Condition \ref{ConditionA} is mentioned in Remark \ref{rem:ConditionAgeometry}.
-On the practical side, this hypothesis will enable us to construct the complex structure on the moduli space under natural cohomological conditions.
+On the practical side, this hypothesis will enable us to construct the complex structure on the moduli space.
 We build on the following result from \cite{grst}.
-Using $\om$ and a choice of bi-invariant positive-definite bilinear form on $\mathfrak{k}$, we endow the domain of $\cL$ with an $L^2$ norm (possibly different from \eqref{eq:L2ell}, which may be indefinite) and extend the domain of $\cL$ to an appropriate Sobolev completion.
+Using $\om$ and a choice of invariant positive-definite bilinear form on $\mathfrak{k}$, we endow the domain of $\cL$ with an $L^2$ norm (possibly different from \eqref{eq:L2ell}, which may be indefinite) and extend the domain of $\cL$ to an appropriate Sobolev completion.

 \begin{proposition}[\cite{grst}] The operator $\cL$ is Fredholm with zero index. \end{proposition}

 Assuming Condition \ref{ConditionA}, we obtain a natural gauge fixing via a $g_\ell$-orthogonal decomposition